jedrichards/es6/README.md

 Examples of blocks that `let` declarations are scoped to include `if` statements, `for` loops and naked `{}` blocks.

 In general `let` may be used in place of `var` in most scenarios, with the benefit of tightening up the code with a more focussed piece of syntax.
-The phrase "`let` is the new `var`" is false however, since there will remain many instances where the more liberal scoping of `var` is the correct choice.
+There will remain many instances where the more liberal scoping of `var` is the correct choice however.

 ### Examples